Yves Edwards: Return to the UFC

-Edwards returned to the UFC against John Gunderson on September 15, 2010, at UFC Fight Night 22, replacing Efrain Escudero who was promoted to the main card.
+Edwards returned to the UFC against John Gunderson on September 15, 2010, at UFC Fight Night 22, replacing Efraín Escudero who was promoted to the main card.
 Edwards won the fight via unanimous decision.

 Edwards was expected to face Melvin Guillard on January 22, 2011, at UFC Fight Night 23, but Guillard was promoted to the main event against Evan Dunham after Kenny Florian was forced off the card with an injury.
 Edwards then faced replacement Cody McKenzie on the card, and won via rear naked choke in the second round earning Fight of the Night and Submission of the Night honors.

 Edwards fought Sam Stout on June 11, 2011, at UFC 131 and was knocked out by an overhand left at 3:52 of the first round.

 Edwards defeated Rafaello Oliveira via second-round TKO on October 1, 2011, at UFC on Versus 6.

 Edwards faced Tony Ferguson on December 3, 2011, at The Ultimate Fighter 14 Finale.
 Edwards lost the fight via unanimous decision in a back and forth fight.

 Edwards was expected to face Donald Cerrone at UFC on Fuel TV: The Korean Zombie vs. Poirier on May 15, 2012.
 However, Edwards was forced from the bout with an injury and replaced by Jeremy Stephens.

 Edwards was expected to face Jeremy Stephens on October 5, 2012, at UFC on FX 5.
 However, the bout was cancelled due to Stephens being arrested on the day of the event for an assault charge that dated back to 2011.
 The fight eventually took place on December 8, 2012, at UFC on Fox 5.
 Edwards won by knockout in the first round, being the first fighter to ever stop Stephens via strikes.

 Edwards faced promotional newcomer Isaac Vallie-Flagg on February 2, 2013, at UFC 156.
 He lost the fight via split decision.

 Edwards was expected to face Spencer Fisher on July 27, 2013, at UFC on Fox 8.
 However, on July 11, Fisher was removed from the bout due to injury and replaced by Daron Cruickshank.
 He lost a split decision.

 Edwards made his nineteenth UFC appearance when he took on Yancy Medeiros at UFC Fight For The Troops 3 on November 6, 2013.
 He lost the fight via knockout in the first round.
 The loss, however, was subsequently overturned to a no contest when Medeiros tested positive for marijuana.

 Edwards was expected to face Piotr Hallmann at UFC 173 on May 24, 2014.
 However, the bout was moved and took place on June 7, 2014, at UFC Fight Night 42 instead.
 Edwards lost the fight via rear-naked choke submission in the third round.

 Edwards faced Akbarh Arreola on November 22, 2014, at UFC Fight Night 57.
 He lost the fight via armbar submission in the first round.